Aggravated Criminal Sexual Assault Lawyer Chicago

 Charged with Aggravated Criminal Sexual Assault in Chicago?
-Andrew M. Weisberg Can Help Protect Your Rights and Your Future
+Protect Your Rights, Your Freedom, and Your Future

 Understanding Aggravated Criminal Sexual Assault Under Illinois Law

-Aggravated criminal sexual assault is a more serious form of criminal sexual assault and involves allegations of sexual penetration combined with certain aggravating circumstances.
-Sexual penetration under Illinois law includes not only intercourse but also other forms of penetration, however slight.
+Aggravated criminal sexual assault is a more serious form of criminal sexual assault.
+It involves allegations of sexual penetration combined with certain aggravating factors that elevate the offense.

-The charge becomes aggravated when one or more statutory factors are present.
-These aggravating factors significantly increase the potential penalties and make the case far more serious.
+The charge becomes aggravated when certain aggravating factors are present.
+These factors increase the seriousness of the offense and lead to significantly harsher penalties.

 Common aggravating factors include: